Conditions implying annular chaos: Introduction

-Note that in the Hamiltonian setting the previous state of art claimed that the existence of rotational horseshoe is equivalent to that of an instability region.
-With this new result, it is established that the existence of rotational horseshoes is equivalent to the much weaker notion, of finite nature, of being $3$-Birkhoff related (or 2 or 1 depending on $\rho$).
-At this point we can give a clear idea of what is the theoretical outcome of this work: the two classical notions for describing annular chaos given by Instability regions (Hamiltonina case) and Circloids with non trivial rotation (dissipative case) introduced by Birkhoff are now translated into notions of a finte nature and based on basic properties of the given map.
+\begin{obs} Let us point out that, in some sense, Theorem A is optimal.
+It is not difficult to construct examples where the conclusions of the theorem fail to hold when all other hypotheses are kept, but the fixed points are just $2$-Birkhoff related, or if $\rho=2$ the points are $1$-Birkhoff related. \end{obs}

-Again, the last statement allows simple numeric implementations.
+Note that in the Hamiltonian setting the state of the art claimed that the existence of a rotational horseshoe is equivalent to that of an instability region or that of pairs of fixed points being \emph{Birkhoff related} as defined above.
+With this new result, it is established that the existence of rotational horseshoes is equivalent to the notion, of finite nature, of the existence of two fixed points with different rotation numbers $3$-Birkhoff related (or 2 or 1 depending on $\rho$), for $f$ or some power of $f$.
 A similar result obtained with the same kind of techniques but this time in a metric context follows.
-This statement is intended to help with the numerical implementations and will be used in this paper.
-Define the family of sub-annuli $A_L=\pi(\R\times[-L,L])$ in $\A$ and denote $N_L(f)=\max_{x\in A_L}\vert \textrm{pr}_2\left(x-f(x)\right)\vert$, where $\textrm{pr}_2:\A\to\R$ is the projection onto the second coordinate.
+This statement is intended to help with the numerical implementations as shown in Section \ref{s.numerics} of this paper.